cedar-policy/rfcs/text/0003-placeholders-in-conditions.md

 # Summary

-This RFC proposes to generalize templates in three ways:
+This RFC proposes to generalize templates in two ways:

 1. The `?principal` and `?resource` placeholders may appear in the `when`/`unless` conditions of a policy when they also appear in the policy scope.

 2. Placeholder variables are not limited to `?principal` and `?resource`.
 A general variable binding mechanism permits introducing additional placeholder variables in the policy, which can appear in the `when`/`unless` conditions.
 Moreover, these additional variables need not be linked to values of entity type only; any Cedar type is acceptable.
 Including `?principal` and/or `?resource` in this list is optional; restrictions on their use are enforced either way.

+Because the types of placeholder variables (other than `?principal` and `?resource`) are not known, any validation of templates cannot occur until _link time_.
+Currently, templates are mostly validated when created, with only a small check carried out at link time.

 # Basic examples